not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: Introduction

 \section{Introduction}

-Generative modelling of natural images has achieved great success in recent years \cite{vae,gan,wgan,spn,sagan}.
-With advancements in scalable computing and theoretical understanding of generative models \cite{spectral, sagan, wgangp, lars1,lars2,kevin,fgan,veegan,gram}, state-of-the-art techniques are able to not only generate photo-realistic images but also scale to higher dimensions than ever before \cite{biggan,vqvae2}.

-At the forefront of high-resolution image generation is BigGAN \cite{biggan}, a generative adversarial network (GAN) \cite{gan} that meets the curse of dimensionality (CoD) head-on using the latest in scalable GPU-computing.
-This allows for training BigGAN with large mini-batch sizes (e.g., 2048) that greatly helps to model high-dimensional, complex datasets such as Imagenet.
-As such, BigGAN's ability to scale to high-dimensional data, comes at the cost of a hefty compute budget.
-A standard BigGAN model can require a few weeks of training time on as many as eight Tesla V100 graphics processing units (GPUs).
-This compute requirement raises the barrier to entry for using and improving upon these technologies as the wider research community may not have access to any specialized hardware (e.g., Tensor processing units (TPUs) \cite{tpu}).
-The environmental impact of training large-scale models can also be substantial as training BigGAN on 512x512 pixel images for just two days reportedly used as much electricity as the average American household does in about six months (when using 512 TPUs) \cite{env}.
+Generative modeling of natural images has achieved great success in recent years \citep{vae,gan,wgan,spn,sagan}.
+Advancements in scalable computing and theoretical understanding of generative models \citep{spectral, sagan, wgangp, lars1,lars2,kevin,fgan,veegan,gram, stylegan}, have, for the first time, enabled the state-of-the-art techniques to generate photo-realistic images in higher dimensions than ever before \citep{biggan,vqvae2,stylegan}.
+Yet, generating high-dimensional complex data, such as ImageNet, still remains challenging and extremely resource intensive.
+At the forefront of high-resolution image generation is BigGAN \citep{biggan}, a generative adversarial network (GAN) \citep{gan} that tackles the curse of dimensionality (CoD) head-on, using the latest in scalable GPU-computing.
+This allows for training BigGAN with large mini-batch sizes (e.g., 2048), which greatly helps to model highly diverse, large-scale datasets like ImageNet.
+But, BigGAN's ability to scale to high-dimensional data comes at the cost of a hefty compute budget.
+A standard BigGAN model at 256$\times$256 resolution can require up to a month or more of training time on as many as eight Tesla V100 graphics processing units (GPUs).
+This compute requirement raises the barrier to entry for using and improving upon these technologies as the wider research community may not have access to any specialized hardware (e.g., Tensor processing units (TPUs) \citep{tpu}.
+The environmental impact of training large-scale models can also be substantial as training BigGAN on 512$\times$512 images with 512 TPU cores for two days reportedly used as much electricity as the average American household does in about six months \citep{env}.